Leisure and Cultural Services Department

 The Leisure and Cultural Services Department (LCSD), is a department in the Government of Hong Kong.
 It reports to the Culture, Sports & Tourism Bureau, headed by the Secretary for Culture, Sports and Tourism.

-It provides leisure and cultural activities for the people of Hong Kong, which was also one of the tasks of the former Urban Council, and Regional Council and Home Affairs Bureau.
+It provides leisure and cultural activities for the people of Hong Kong, which was also one of the tasks of the former Urban Council, and Regional Council.
 It manages various public facilities around Hong Kong including public libraries, swimming pools, sports centres, parks, beaches and waterfront areas.
 The well-known Hong Kong Cultural Centre and Hong Kong Space Museum are among several museums also managed by the department.
-It was established in 2000 and its headquarters is in Shatin, New Territories.

-Until July 2022, the department was headed by the Secretary for Home Affairs.